 These crispy chicken thighs are usually on a weekly rotation in our home.
-They're just so quick and easy, and go with just about any side dish.
-Perfect for a Sunday entertaining, yet quick enough for a weeknight dinner.
+They're just so quick and easy like my Cube Steak and go with just about any side dish.
+Perfect for a Sunday supper like my Crispy Fried Chicken Legs, yet quick enough for a weeknight dinner like my Salisbury Steak.

 - You need to place the chicken skin side down in a hot skillet.

-- 5-6 skin on chicken thighs
+- 5-6 bone in skin on chicken thighs

 - 2-3 tablespoons coconut oil

 - In a small bowl mix together salt, pepper, paprika, and granulated garlic.

 - With paper towels, pat the chicken dry, and sprinkle seasoning on both sides of the chicken thighs.